miraymania/miraymania.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in [SFB 1760 Silence, Noise and Signal in Language](https://www.sfb1760.uni-konstanz.de/) as part of the Project A01 [Silent Subjects Without (Silent) Agreement](https://www.sfb1760.uni-konstanz.de/research-projects/project-group-a/a01-walkden-silent-subjects-without-silent-agreement/) at the University of Konstanz.
+I am a doctoral researcher in [SFB 1760 Silence, Noise and Signal in Language](https://www.sfb1760.uni-konstanz.de/) as part of the Project A01 [Silent Subjects Without (Silent) Agreement](https://www.sfb1760.uni-konstanz.de/research-projects/project-group-a/a01-walkden-silent-subjects-without-silent-agreement/) at the University of Konstanz.
 My PhD research examines null arguments and ellipsis in diachrony with a focus on (Brazilian) Portuguese and Turkic languages, supervised by [George Walkden](https://walkden.space/) (main) and [Maribel Romero](https://ling.sprachwiss.uni-konstanz.de/pages/home/romero/).

 Before starting my doctoral studies, I completed my MA degree in General Linguistics at the University of Konstanz.
 My MA thesis explored the syntax-semantics interface of say-subordination constructions that express reason and purpose relations in Turkish under the supervision of [Maribel Romero](https://ling.sprachwiss.uni-konstanz.de/pages/home/romero/) (main) and [George Walkden](https://walkden.space/).
 Before that, I completed my BA degree in Linguistics at Boğaziçi University.